simpeg/simpeg/docs/content/basic/contributing/index.rst

 If you found a bug in SimPEG, please report it through a `new Issue <https://github.com/simpeg/simpeg/issues/new/choose>`_.
-Please be as descriptive and provide sufficient detail to reproduce the error.
+Please be as descriptive as possible and provide sufficient detail to reproduce the error.
 Whenever possible, if you can include a small example that produces the error, this will help us resolve issues faster.